Srikaavyaathamizh/ad-C-ep12/README.md

 ## Algorithm:

-    Check if the queue is empty: o If the queue is empty (i.e., the front pointer is NULL), return an error or a message indicating that the queue is empty.
+1.<br>Check if the queue is empty: o If the queue is empty (i.e., the front pointer is NULL), return an error or a message indicating that the queue is empty.
-    Access the front element: o If the queue is not empty, return the data stored in the front node of the linked list (i.e., the element at the head of the queue).
+2.Access the front element: o If the queue is not empty, return the data stored in the front node of the linked list (i.e., the element at the head of the queue).

 ## Program:
 ```